Feature request #3138

 - plugin-installer could show screenshots of the plugin

-#9 Updated by Alexander Bruy over 1 year ago
+#9 Updated by Alexander Bruy almost 2 years ago

 - Resolution deleted (